-The internet has done wonders in the world of money management.
-With websites like Mint, Manilla, and now Power Wallet, tracking your finances for free online is a snap.
+The internet has done wonders in the world of Investment Tracking.
+With websites like Mint and now Power Wallet, tracking your finances for free online is a snap.
 But one thing that’s been missing is a robust tool to automatically track your investments.

 Sites like Mint do allow you to link your investment accounts.
 But they don’t help you understand your asset allocation or investing expenses in any meaningful way.
 And that brings me to a site I’ve recently starting using called Personal Capital.

 Personal Capital is the best investment tracking tool that I’ve ever used.
 It solves several problems for me:

 - It automatically links to my investment accounts, keeping my holdings updated throughout the trading day;

 - It tracks the fees I’m paying for each mutual fund and ETF I own;

 - It provides detailed asset allocation data for my investments, much like the X-Ray feature of Morningstar; and

 - It alerts me when my asset allocation is over or under-weighted as compared to a target asset allocation model determined based on my age and tolerance for risk.